NickyDCFP/ResNet-Cifar10-Mini-Project/README.md

 All of the requirements for the environment are listed in `environment.yaml`.

-To run inference on the test data using our pretrained model, be sure you have `cifar_test_nolabels.pkl` in `./dataset/`.
+To run inference on the test data using our pretrained weights, be sure you have `cifar_test_nolabels.pkl` in `./dataset/`.
 If you want to run inference on a different `.pkl` file, you can configure that with `--test-filename`, and if you want to change the directory of the `.pkl` file, you can do so with `--data-dir`.
 Next, run the following command to generate an `out_.csv` with the predictions:
 ```
 python main.py --pretrained resnet.pt
 ```
+This command also assumes that the model is in `./trained_models/`.
+This directory can be changed with `--save-dir`.

 To train and validate a model (and run that model on the test data), be sure you satisfy the above requirements and run the following command:
 ```